Germany–Nigeria relations: Business

 The Nigerian-German Chamber of Commerce was created in 1986 for fostering bilateral trade between Germany and Nigeria and has since deepened economic ties between the two countries.

 In 2011, the German-Nigerian Binational Commission was created to bolster cooperation in business, education, energy, migration issues and culture.
 Germany has started various projects in Nigeria meant to assist the Nigerian government.
-In 2020, the German government pledged 100 million euros for Borno State to assist with droughts and food shortages, due to the shrinking of Lake Chad.
-The government has also assisted in training the Nigerian Armed Forces to fight Boko Haram.
-Germany has supported Nigeria's fight in eradicating polio, which was eradicated from Nigeria in 2021.

 Trade

 Nigeria, as of 2019, was Germany's second-largest trading partner in Sub-Saharan Africa.

 In 2019, Germany exported US$1.2 Billion worth of goods to Nigeria.
 Top exports from Germany to Nigeria include Rubber working machinery and cars.
 Nigeria in 2019 exported US$2.6 billion worth of goods to Germany, with the most common export being crude petroleum followed by cocoa.

 Immigration

-As of 2021, there are about 83,000 Nigerians living in Germany; Nigerians have very high rates of employment in Germany among refugees, second only to Pakistanis.
+As of 2021, there are about 83,000 Nigerians living in Germany; Nigerians have very high rates of employment in Germany among immigrants, second only to Pakistanis.

+Cities with notable Nigerian populations are Berlin, Bremen, Hamburg, Hanover and Munich.

+Rhein-Ruhr, Berlin, Köln-Bonn, Rhein-Main and Hanover-Braunschweig are the regions with the most predominantly present Nigerian populations in Germany.